 A great way to reduce your office’s print costs is to “go digital.”
 More and more offices are embracing a digital environment and reserving printing for essential uses only.
 By combining cloud storage and document management solutions, your office can do the same.

-To move toward a more digital work environment, many organizations take advantage of cloud-based services like Google Drive, Dropbox, or Microsoft OneDrive.
+To move toward a more digital work environment, many organizations take advantage of cloud-based services like Google® Drive, Dropbox®, or Microsoft® OneDrive.
 These services allow multiple users to log in simultaneously via the web.
-They can then store, update, and share files in the same system, thus eliminating the need to print as many documents.
+They can then store, update, and share files in the same system, thus eliminating the need to print so many documents.
 Cloud solutions also let you access your files from anywhere there’s an Internet connection.
 That means mobile employees can stay productive.

 Advances in scanning capabilities also make it easier for companies to manage documents and reduce the amount they print.
 For example, Xerox ConnectKey multifunction printers let users scan paper documents directly to the cloud or to a network drive.
-Now the documents you receive electronically and on paper can be converted into digital files, automatically routed to multiple destinations, and stored for future use.
+Now the documents you receive electronically and in hard copy can be converted into digital files, automatically routed to multiple destinations, and stored for future use.

 If you have an older printer in your office, you might consider upgrading it.
 Outdated printers can slow your office down and cost you money in several ways, including:

 - Inefficiency – Older printers don’t print as fast as new devices, and they use more ink or toner for the same jobs.
 That leads to higher costs per print.